To protect carob groves, Cyprus recruits owls and snakes

-ANOGYRA, Cyprus Barn owls and black snakes are being enlisted in Cyprus to protect carob trees, known on the Mediterranean island since antiquity and once a flourishing export but now threatened by urbanization and rats.
+ANOGYRA Cyprus May 6 Barn owls and black snakes are being enlisted in Cyprus to protect carob trees, known on the Mediterranean island since antiquity and once a flourishing export but now threatened by urbanisation and rats.

 Since April, conservationists at centuries-old groves near the island's southern coast have been laying barn-owl nests and planning reptile nests, primarily for the non-poisonous black snake.
 They want to swap poison for natural predators to keep rat populations in check and prevent damage to the trees.